 Please take a moment to explore the various scholarships, programs, and activities that benefit today’s History majors and choose to make a difference by giving, even if just a little.
-Search for the name of the fund you are interested.
-After reviewing and deciding how you want to give, please click on the DONATE button and follow the instructions provided.
-If you prefer to donate by check or money order, please make checks payable to Texas State University-San Marcos and include the name of the fund to be credited in the memorandum line.
-Send your check to:
+The funds are listed below with a brief description of their origins and purpose.
+After reviewing and deciding how you want to give, please click on link associated with the relevant fund and follow the instructions provided.

 Dr. Jeffrey Helgeson